What is it?

 How does this fit into my academic program?

-Participation in the Trademark Clinic satisfies the Professional Skills graduation requirement and is a graded course not subject to the TJSL grading curve.
-Students who participate in the spring are eligible for 3 or 4 units of live client work, or a minimum of 2 units in the summer.
-Each unit is equivalent to 5 hours per week (10 hours per week for summer), totaling 15 or 20 hours per week for client representation in the spring/fall, or 20 hours per week in the summer.
-Although remote work is permitted, work within the clinic space is encouraged and students are expected to be available to meet with clients during their designated clinic hours.
-The mandatory clinical seminar counts for an additional 2 units in the spring, or 1 unit in the summer.
+Participation in the Trademark Clinic satisfies the Professional Skills graduation requirement.
+Students who participate in the spring, fall, or summer are eligible for 3 or 4 units of live client work (or a minimum of 2 units in the summer).
+Each unit is equivalent to 5 hours per week (10 hours per week for summer), totaling 15 or 20 hours per week for client representation.
+Work within the clinic space is required and students are expected to be available to meet with clients during their designated clinic hours.
+The mandatory clinical seminar counts for an additional 2 units in the spring and fall, or 1 unit in the summer.

 What is required to participate?